A Comprehensive Framework for Evaluating Time to Event Predictions using the Restricted Mean Survival Time: Notations and assumptions

 We emphasize that, in those two definitions, we impose the censoring estimator to converge towards the true $G$.
 This is a strong assumption since it imposes that the censoring model is correctly specified.
+The censoring function $G$ can be estimated by considering $C$ as the variable of interest.
+For instance, if the censoring $C$ is independent from the time to event $T^*$ and from the covariates $Z$, then the Kaplan-Meier is a strongly consistent estimator.
+If the censoring depends on the covariates, it becomes necessary to model the conditional distribution of $C$ accordingly.
+Various modeling options are explored in~\citet{gerds_consistent_2006}, including the Cox model, the Aalen additive model, and the kernel-type model introduced in~\citet{dabrowska_uniform_1989}.
+Alternatively, approaches like the single-index method proposed in~\citet{bouaziz_conditional_2010} or the RSF method outlined in~\citet{ishwaran_random_2008} can also be applied.